ventilate-schools/ventilate-schools.github.io/index.md

 # Site Ownership

 This site is edited by volunteers who are interested in accelerating the work to complete the adequate ventilation of schools.
 This effort was not commissioned by education authorities or governments.
 The volunteers are in groups around countries, states, provinces, and cities.

+If you want to launch another small country (e.g. Luxembourg), or a whole state/province (Nova Scotia), or a City (New York), you should have your own team ready to curate the entries for each school.
+A decent percentage of that team should have some software development skills and GitHub experience.
+You'd make a GitHub repo like `Wales` get it ready, then ask us to slot it into the main site.
+Pick a name that represents the hierarchy - Canada_Nova_Scotia)

 [Edit this page](https://github.com/ventilate-schools/ventilate-schools.github.io/edit/main/index.md).